The challenge: constant metrics data loss

 Moving to Chronosphere has also underscored just how ad-hoc the company’s tagging system had been, and now they are working on a much more unified, consistent naming and tagging practice.

-Perhaps most importantly, the company is no longer flying blind.
+Perhaps most importantly, DoorDash is no longer flying blind.
 “We have metrics, and we are using them,” the observability lead said.
-The company doesn’t need anything fancy when it comes to monitoring, he said — just a solution with a strong foundation that provides scalability and reliability they need.
+DoorDash doesn’t need anything fancy when it comes to monitoring, he said — just a solution with a strong foundation that provides the scalability and reliability they need.